-Updates and further information on the partial closure of Kent schools, and provision for children and young people, will be published here as it becomes available
+Updates and further information relating to Kent schools and nurseries, and provision for children and young people, during the Covid-19 pandemic will be published here as it becomes available

 Council supporting schools in their preparations to welcome more pupils back from June 1